rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 +++
 title = "This Month in Rust GameDev #32 - March 2022"
 transparent = true
-date = 2022-04-01
+date = 2022-04-11
-draft = true
 +++

 <!-- no toc -->

 <!-- Check the post with markdownlint-->

-Welcome to the {TODO}th issue of the Rust GameDev Workgroup's monthly newsletter.
+Welcome to the 32nd issue of the Rust GameDev Workgroup's monthly newsletter.
 [Rust] is a systems language pursuing the trifecta: safety, concurrency, and speed.